Sathiyakugan/sathiyakugan.github.io/_posts/2022-12-19-data-pipeline-architecture-types.md

 #### Cons:
 * Limited flexibility: EL does not allow for any data transformation, so it may not be suitable for scenarios where data needs to be modified or cleansed before being loaded into the destination system.

-#### Implementation on cloud services:
-To implement an EL pipeline on
-* Google Cloud:  you can use the [Cloud Data Fusion service](https://cloud.google.com/data-fusion), which allows you to extract data from a variety of sources and load it into a destination system without any transformation.
-You can also use the [Storage Transfer Service](https://cloud.google.com/storage-transfer-service) to migrate data between Google Cloud and other platforms.
-* Azure: you can use the [Azure Data Factory service](https://azure.microsoft.com/en-us/products/data-factory/#features) to implement an EL pipeline by creating a pipeline that extracts data from a source system and loads it into a destination system without any transformation.
-You can also use the [Azure Data Migration service](https://azure.microsoft.com/en-us/products/database-migration/) to migrate data between Azure and other platforms.
-* AWS: you can use the [AWS Data Pipeline service](https://aws.amazon.com/datapipeline/) to implement an EL pipeline by creating a pipeline that extracts data from a source system and loads it into a destination system without any transformation.
-You can also use the [AWS Database Migration Service](https://aws.amazon.com/dms/) to migrate data between AWS and other platforms.

 ### Extract Transform Load (ETL)
 <div class="gallery-box">